SantiagoRomanoOddone/rossmann-store-sales/README.md

 By levearging historical trnsaction data from retailer and incorporating contextual information such as social, economic, calendar, and environmental variables, it is possible to achive a high predictive power regarding the sales demand that a retailer will experience in the coming days.

-With the following code, I have reached a RMSPE of 0.1315 , being the best score up to now 0.1012.
+With the following code, I have reached a RMSPE of 0.1315.

 Data: https://www.kaggle.com/competitions/rossmann-store-sales/data